-Master - Slave Jumper Settings: In the example above, the top braking module is set as the Master (JP7 is the downward position) and the lower two modules are in Slave Mode (JP7 is in the upward position).
+- Master Slave Jumper Settings: In the example above, the top braking module is set as the Master (JP7 is the downward position) and the lower two modules are in Slave Mode (JP7 is in the upward position). - Damage may occur if both jumpers are set for master with signal wires connected

-Wiring Notes: All Control wiring between the drive, braking module and braking resistor must be twisted and run separate from all Power wiring.
+Wiring Notes: All control wiring must be twisted and run separate from all power wiring.